THE GARAGE HAS PLAYED AN INTEGRAL ROLE IN THE DEVELOPMENT OF MY DETAILING APPROACH

-When I inherited my first car, a 1982 Plymouth Horizon, I was adamant about keeping it looking as pristine as possible.
-And, ever since then, I have been obsessed with keeping my vehicles in showroom condition.
-Things have come a long way from washing my car on my parents' driveway with dishwashing soap.
-I used to reserve my services for close friends and family, but I have recently extended my services to select car enthusiasts that appreciate my detailing approach and style.
+Since owning this garage, I have performed a number of projects on cars belonging to friends and family.
+Recently, I have begun offering my services to select car enthusiasts that appreciate my detailing approach and style.
 I have no plans of "going pro", but I plan on completing a dozen or so projects per year.
-While I plan on remaining a hobbyist, I will admit my garrage is equipped with virtually everything you would expect to see in a professional shop.
-My passion for detailing is evident in everything from the design of my space to the storage systems I have developed.
-It truly is my own personal detailing theatre.
+While I plan on remaining a hobbyist, I will admit my garrage is equipped with virtually everything you would expect to see in a professional detailing studio and I approach detailing in the manner a professional would.

 As with most things garage-related, my collection of detailing products has evolved.
 In 2008, when my wife and I returned from many years of overseas life, my love for detailing began to intensify.
 For years, I had dreamed of having my own garage space to pamper my car.
 I bought an immaculate 2006 Cadillac STS-V and scoured the shelves of every automotive store in the city in search of products that would help me keep her in showroom shape.
-From there, I began to research new products and I quickly found myself making regular purchases through Auto Obsessed in Edmonton as well as Carzilla in Calgary.
+From there, I began to research new products and I quickly found myself making regular online purchases through Auto Obsessed in Edmonton as well as Carzilla in Calgary.

 Over the years, I have come to know the owner of Carzilla and he has been very supportive of the work I do.
 He has been generous with his knowledge of various products and has always steered me towards products and tools that have allowed me to fine tune my process and results.
 He generously sponsored some projects I did with the Gyeon line of coatings.
 I found the Gyeon line to be very sophisticated and I was very pleased with the Syncro coating system I applied in the summer of 2018.
 I am a regular visitor to Carzilla and I always enjoy chatting with Chris and seeing what is new in the world of detailing products and supplies.
 The Carzilla.ca website is comprehensive as well and offers Canada-wide shipping.

 Pretty much ever facet of the space is dedicated to organizing my collection of products and tools.
 Most of my equipment stows away nicely in my Craftsman MD cabinets, but I keep my most commonly used tools at the ready.
 Whatever isn't on shelves, hooks, or bars is stowed in my Craftsman cabinets.
 I'm quite particular about the organization in my garage, so things are always evolving.
-One rule I always follow, is to only store things I use.
-If something doesn't get regular use, it doesn't stay in the garage.
+One rule I follow is to only store things I use.
+If something doesn't see regular use, it doesn't stay in the garage.